eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

 [vietnam]: https://www.odbms.org/wp-content/uploads/2013/11/031.01-Neward-The-Vietnam-of-Computer-Science-June-2006.pdf

-But in most languages going from an ORM to raw SQL is like going from [OCaml][ocaml] top Java: a three-line type definition in OCaml becomes four Java files, each of which is tens of lines of code written in quadruplicate, with [IntelliJ][ij]-generated boilerplate.
+But in most languages going from an ORM to raw SQL is like going from [OCaml][ocaml] to Java: a three-line type definition in OCaml becomes four Java files, each of which is tens of lines of code written in quadruplicate, with [IntelliJ][ij]-generated boilerplate.